robulouski/voidy-bootstrap/README.rst

 It can be used as is, if your design need are modest and all you want is basic theme that "just works", with all the common features you'd expect from a blog theme.
-But for those who do want to tinker and customise, it can be used as a "clean slate" for creating custom Bootstrap-based websites -- with many features designed to make it as easy as possible to create a custom design on top of the Bootstrap base it provides.
+But for those who do want to tinker and customise, it can be used as a "clean slate" for creating custom Bootstrap-based websites.
+This theme has many features designed to make it as easy as possible to create a custom design on top of the Bootstrap base it provides.
 Either way, what you get is a sane set of website scaffolding, with a lot of the fiddly bits taken care of.

 The theme tries to accommodate common blogging needs and provide ways to easily accomplish common customisations.
-It strives to be as minimal, flexible and unopinionated as possible, while still being as useable and simple as possible.
+It strives to be as minimal, flexible and unopinionated as possible, while still being as usable and simple as possible.

 Customised CSS, JavaScript and other modifications can be easily